jakobzhao/geog328/project/readme.md

 **Due:** Dec 12th, by 11:59pm | **Points Available** = 150

 The final project is a major component of this course.
-Each student is expected to develop a web gis application.
+Each student group is expected to develop a web gis application.
 Your final projects are expected to be published online, and the codes are expected to be shared on GitHub in order to contribute to both the open-source community and academia.
 Each group will need to choose one from the templates listed below for your final project.
 In principal, each group will have a unique template to build upon their project so that there would be a diversity in the final project. *Therefore, we encourage to connect with your group members as early as possible, since groups that make decisions later will have few options to choose from.*

 **Here is the link to the google sheet for project sign-up:**